 You are welcome to walk throughout the garden and the wider estate.
 Winterthur’s roads, garden paths, and mowed trails in meadow and woodland areas are all excellent walkways.
 In the interest of safety, we ask that you do not explore the barns, houses, outbuildings, or any areas marked “Staff Only.”

 When can I walk at Winterthur?

 Guests can walk the estate from dawn to dusk, Tuesday-Sunday, with their admission tags and can come back the next day with their paid admission (they must request a second admission tag).
-Members can walk the estate from dawn to dusk on days when Winterthur is open to the public.
+Members can walk every day from dawn to dusk with their Member ID.
 (The US Naval Observatory makes sunrise and sunset times available on their website.)

 Can I get a map of Winterthur that shows paths, roads, and trails?

 Yes.
 You can request a garden map at the Visitor Center or you can download a PDF of the Winterthur Estate Map.
 The map shows roads and paved paths as well as the locations of restrooms and emergency call boxes on the estate.
 The mowed paths in the meadow and woodland areas are not shown on the map, but you are welcome to explore them.